 The instruction has an Input and Output section.
 This is where we input our tags.
 A radio button selection is at the bottom of the instruction to select what operation you would like to use.

-DS1 to DS6 are placed in the Input tags.
+DS1 to DS6 is placed in the input tags.
 If you do not know the tag reference you can create a name for it.
 The Output tag will be called DS_Output.

 The tags used but not previously assigned will now be displayed.
 We will set DS1 to DS6 as memory retentive tags.
 (Memory is retained after a power interruption or switching from run to program mode.)
 We will assign random numbers to our DS1 to DS6 tags.

 Switch1 will enable our first Data Statistics instruction.
 This will be used to sum (add) the numbers together.
 Copy and pasting is used to then copy the first rung three more times.
 Make the following changes:

 Switch2 will find the minimum value of the tags DS2 to DS6.

 Switch3 will find the maximum value of the tags DS2 to DS6.